- Getting Started: Mechanic WordPress Theme Documentation

 Alternative Installation Methods #

-Moreover, this WordPress theme documentation can help you with your Mechanic WordPress theme installation process in case you have some issue.
+Moreover, this Mechanic WordPress theme documentation, guide & tutorial can help you with your Mechanic WordPress theme installation process in case of an issue.

 The theme is missing the style.css stylesheet?
 See what to do!